 Former MasterChef winner Steven Edwards helped judge entrants in a special jam-making competition.

-He was joined by Val Challis, founder of the award-winning jam-making company Auntie Val’s Ltd in judging the competition held at the Weald and Downland Museum, near Chichester.
+He was joined by Val Challis, founder of the award-winning jam-making company Auntie Val’s Ability Centre in judging the competition held at the Weald and Downland Museum, near Chichester.

 Some of the winners were presented with their prizes at a special ceremony at Horsham’s Butterfly Project last week.

 The competition itself is organised annually by Val, whose Storrington-based firm employs people with disabilities to make jams, marmalade and chutney.

 “There were a lot of entries and the judges found it difficult because of the very high standard,” said Val.